leowz/fitleiOSAppGitBook/chapter1.md

 ### Clothes Side Button Panel

 Takeoff clothes button is bind with `takeoffClothes`.
-When an avatar have a clothes on, this button is enabled and user can take on and off clothes as long as he does not initiate other actions.
+When an avatar has a garment on, this button is enabled and user can take on and off clothes as long as he does not initiate other actions.

 Stretching map button is bind with `stretchingAction`.
 When user press this button, the avatar clothes will turn into stretching mode which shows user the comfort information of that clothes.